Tooth Whitening Candidacy Factors

 Age Restrictions

-Professional teeth whitening is generally recommended for those 18 years and older.
+Professional teeth whitening candidacy is generally deemed for those 18 years and older.
 This is because the enamel on the teeth of children and teenagers is still developing and can be more sensitive to the whitening agents used during the procedure.
 Additionally, professional teeth whitening isn’t suitable for baby teeth.

 If your child has discoloration, it indicates a more severe issue.
 Rather than covering up the problem, we recommend parents take their children to the dentist to discover the root cause and treat it.